elastx/elx-docs/content/en/docs/kubernetes/knowledge-base/loadbalancer-flavors.md

 ---
-title: "Loadbalancer flavors"
+title: "Load Balancer flavors"
 description: "Available flavors and how to use them"
 weight: 1
 ---

-For a general tutorial on how to get started with loadbalancers in Kubernetes, please see the [Getting Started docs](https://docs.elastx.cloud/docs/private-kubernetes/getting-started/loadbalancer/).
+For a general tutorial on how to get started with Load Balancers in Kubernetes, please see the [Getting Started docs](https://docs.elastx.cloud/docs/private-kubernetes/getting-started/loadbalancer/).

-By default, loadbalancers are created with **1G RAM** and **1 CPU core**.
+By default, Load Balancers are created with **1G RAM** and **1 CPU core**.
 For some use cases this will not be sufficient.

 # LB provider

 Most of our Kubernetes clusters are still configured with the legacy `octavia` provider, for new clusters we are making the successor to `octavia`: `amphora` - the default.

-If you need more powerful loadbalancers than the default option mentioned above, we recommend using the `amphora` provider.
+If you need more powerful Load Balancers than the default option mentioned above, we recommend using the `amphora` provider.
 To see which one you are currently using you can run the below in your cluster:

 ```shell
 kubectl -n kube-system get secret external-openstack-cloud-config -o jsonpath='{.data.cloud\.conf}' | base64 -d - | grep lb-provider